WaterToLive/Tiki-Taka-toe/README.md

 # Tiki-Taka-toe
 Tiki-Taka-toe

+##HOMEWORK 4/6:
+- Add p2 prompt
+- Check to see if p2 move is valid
+- Assign "O" to the p2 move on the board

 ##HOMEWORK 3/23:
 - check to see if p1[0] is between 0-2
 - if it is, check to see if p1[p1.length-1] (last character) is between 0-2